xDestinoJS/meme-machine/README.md

 # Setup
 1. Run `git clone https://github.com/xDestinoJS/meme-machine` in your terminal
+2. Run `cd meme-machine`
-2. Run `npm install discord.js socket.io`
+3. Run `npm install discord.js socket.io express`
-3. Open `index.js` and replace variables "token" and and "url":
+4. Open `index.js` with your text editor and replace the variables "token" and "url":
-    - replace `token` with a Discord bot token (you can get one at the [Discord Developer Portal](https://discord.com/developers))
+    - replace `token` with your Discord bot token (you can get one at the [Discord Developer Portal](https://discord.com/developers))
-    - replace `url` with the url of your website
+    - replace `url` with the url of your website (not required)
-4. Type `node index.js`
-5. Go to your website!
+5. Run `node .`
+6. Point your browser to `http://localhost:3000`